mubaidr/mubaidr.js.org/content/blog/4-Full Stack Development.md

 Here's a quick guide to configuring your development tools:

-\- \*\*Install `nodemon`\*\*: It automatically restarts your server whenever you make changes to your Node.js files.
+- **Install `nodemon`**: It automatically restarts your server whenever you make changes to your Node.js files.

-\- \*\*Use `concurrently`\*\*: This allows you to run both the client and server simultaneously.
+- **Use `concurrently`**: This allows you to run both the client and server simultaneously.
 It’s a lifesaver for full stack development, keeping everything in sync.

-\- \*\*Organize config files\*\*: Separate your configuration files for development and production.
+- **Organize config files**: Separate your configuration files for development and production.
 This keeps your settings clean and easy to switch between environments.

 Setting things up this way ensures a streamlined workflow from development to production.
 It’s about making your life easier while maintaining a high-performance application.

 ## Building with Node.js and Vue.js

-is all about creating a cohesive application from backend to frontend.
+Building with Node.js and Vue.js is all about creating a cohesive application from backend to frontend.
 Start with Node.js and Express.js for the backend.
 These tools help you create APIs efficiently.
 Set up CRUD operations to handle your data.
 Use Postman to test these endpoints, ensuring everything works smoothly.

 Implement authentication using JSON Web Tokens (JWT).
 On the server side, generate JWTs after successful user login.
 Protect routes with middleware that checks these tokens.
 This keeps your application secure.